 Financial instrument that potentially expose the Group to significant concentration of credit risk primarily included in the financial lines of cash and cash equivalents, restricted cash, accounts receivable, prepaid expenses and other assets, loans at fair value, amounts due from related parties, held-to-maturity investments, and available-for-sale investments.
-As of December 31, 2016, substantially all of the Group's cash and cash equivalents were deposited in financial institutions located in the PRC.
+As of December 31, 2017, substantially all of the Group's cash and cash equivalents were deposited in financial institutions located in the PRC.
+According to the China Bank Deposit Insurance Ordinance, the deposits at each bank is covered by insurance with an upper limit of 500 thousands RMB at each bank.
 Accounts receivable are typically unsecured and are derived from revenue earned from customers in the PRC.
 The risk with respect to accounts receivable is mitigated by credit evaluations the Group performs on its customers and its ongoing monitoring process of outstanding balances.

-There are no revenues from customers which individually represent greater than 10% of the total net revenues for any year of the three years period ended December 31, 2016.
+There are no revenues from customers which individually represent greater than 10% of the total net revenues for any year of the three years period ended December 31,2017.

-There are no customers of the Group that accounted for greater than 10% of the Group's carrying amount of accounts receivable as of December 31, 2015 and 2016.
+There are no customers of the Group that accounted for greater than 10% of the Group's carrying amount of accounts receivable as of December 31, 2016 and 2017.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2014, 2015 AND 2016 (in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2015, 2016 AND 2017 (in thousands, except share and per share data)